How We Score Buildings

 A 6-unit pre-war walkup shouldn't be compared to a luxury high-rise.
 We compare buildings against similar properties so every score reflects realistic expectations for that category of building.

-Each building's score is contextualized against similar buildings by type, age, and size, so you can see whether it's performing above or below its peers.
+Each building's score is contextualized against similar buildings by size and age (pre-war vs. post-war), so you can see whether it's performing above or below its peers.

 Data Sources